Your Cart

 OSHA 30 TRAINING IN SOUTH CAROLINA (SPANISH)

-In addition, the State Plan not only includes Federal OSHA Standards but also has its unique state-specific Standards.
+In addition, the State Plan not only includes Federal OSHA Standards but also has its own state-specific Standards to regulate safety training in South Carolina.
 The South Carolina OSHA implements such Standards under the Department of Labor, Licensing, and Regulation (LLR).

 Specific workers who remain under the Jurisdiction of the Federal OSHA are as follows: